 I took Rusty home (after getting pulled over by a gorgeous woman cop who didn't give me a ticket) and the next morning I find out that I'm not working til the following wednesday out in the Salton sea for three weeks and then Bill Perry is going to 'sitck my feet under the fire' and send me down to South America.
 But in the meantime here I am in Tuscon, bummin’ around and it's getting hot and I need to get out of the city.
 It's finals week and no one wants to go play with me.
 Chawn's elbow's fucked up, Bruce is at grandpa's funeral in St. Louis, Sean wants to go with a bunch of beginners one day at windy point, and well Chris wanted to go somewhere, but . . .
 Oh yah, Chris dosed me.
 One night she convinced me to take two of these allergy pills, and naive like I was, I figured since they were over the counter (Benadryl) they had to be fairly harmless.
 I went to sleep and it wasn't til the next day at Bentley's I'm trying to read and everything's out of focus.
 I figured I'd been reading all morning and needed to take a break.
 So I'm at the post office standing in line and everything is melting and swirling in circles to the point where I couldn't deal and had to leave and go to Hemmel park and wait it out.

 So here I was with 5 or 6 free days, my van packed and way too many opportunities, but not one standing out.
 I thought to visit Kevin since it was his Birthday and all, but he wouldn't call me back.
 I chowed at the Mandarin grill then went to take a shower at the Udall center, and what the hell, why not swim and lay in the sun for a few hours?
 I went to Bentleys afterwards and ran into Jess.
 I can deal with her when I avoid her, but the second I see her I get weak in the knees, she's irresitible.
 It's inevitable, fate.
 The way her hair meets her forehead, the tone of her skin, her armpits, her legs.
 So we went to Geronimoz to eat and then to her house.
-She was going to L.A. to visit Sather and I tried to see if I could get on her flight.
-Or drive out there instead, since the flight was too much.
+She was going to L.A. to visit Sather and I tried to see if I could get on her flight to surprise Kevin but the flight was booked.